 Bright Tax (includes blog, and they also offer a moderately priced review service if you want to prepare your own taxes but have an expert look them over)

-Taxes for Expats (includes blog)
+Taxes for Expats (includes blog, and this handy guide)

 And would you do something for me?
 If you decide to use any of these CPAs, let me know how you like them so I’ll have a better idea who to recommend in future.